 Vibration Isolators – If the fan is on vibration isolators, it needs to have inlet and outlet flexible connectors.
 Typically, flex connectors or joints, if specified, are installed for isolation but not attenuation.

 Acoustic flex connectors – They are typically constructed of neoprene, acoustic media, and metal plate and may provide a 10 to 15 dBA reduction pf the flex breakout noise path.

 Motor and Belt Noise – Looking further at our example, we expect belt and motor noise, both of which are contributors to the overall fan noise level.
 Depending on the noise level to meet, we can blanket the belt guard and specify a low noise motor resulting in a 5 to 10 dBA noise reduction.

 We often use a direct driven fan and a variable frequency drive with the fan speed tweaked based on the CFM and static pressure requirement of the system.
-A 10% reduction in speed results in a 2 dBA reduction and a 20% rpm reduction, about 5 dBA.
+A 10% reduction in speed results in a two dBA reduction and a 20% rpm reduction, about five dBA.

-If you’re installing a fan in a noise sensitive space or adjacent to a residential community, specifying and purchasing a fan, considering all of the fan noise sources and the environment, is a must.
+If you’re installing a fan in a noise sensitive space or adjacent to a residential community, specifying or purchasing a fan, considering all of the fan noise sources and the environment is a must.